- Measure the area in feet.

 How To Start When Calculating Yards Of Concrete?

-Calculating yards of concrete – The first thing you need to do is determine the size of the area that you’ll be pouring concrete in.
+Calculating yards of concrete – The first thing you need to do is determine the size of the area in which you’ll be pouring concrete.
 To do this, simply measure the length and width of the space.
 Once you have those numbers, multiply them together to get the square footage.
 For example, let’s say you’re pouring a concrete patio that is 10 feet long and 6 feet wide.
 The square footage of that patio would be 60 square feet (10 x 6 = 60).

 Once you know the square footage, you need to determine the depth of your patio.
 The depth will be determined by how thick you want the finished product to be.
 A common depth for patios is 4 inches (1/3 foot), but it’s always best to check with your local building code department to see what is required or what is commonly used in your area.

 Using our example above, if we wanted our patio to be 4 inches deep, we would need 1/3 cubic yard of concrete (60 square feet x 1/3 foot = 1/3 cubic yard).